-In theory, starting a cafe sounds like a fun idea, but it’s no small investment and there is no single, easy answer to this question.
+In theory, starting a cafe sounds like a fun idea, but it’s no small investment, and there is no single, easy answer to this question.
 Instead, the cost of starting a coffee shop ranges depending on the location, size, and design of your shop.
-According to the successful coffee shop chain Crimson Cup, the range of costs can be:

 What Do Coffee Shop Startup Costs Include?

 Like most restaurant startup costs, when you open a cafe there are a few things you’ll need to pay for up front using your own startup capital, a small business loan, or other forms of restaurant financing.